 - If you’re hoping to use this lightbulb with Alexa or Google Home (or if you think you may want to in the future), you may want to look elsewhere; the bulb is not compatible with a hub.

 The Govee bulb operates using an app, but instead of other smart bulbs it connects via Bluetooth rather than Wi-Fi.
 Because the bulb is controlled with your phone, you’re able to customize colors and brightness with more nuance, as well as set additional timer and schedule settings.
-What’s more, the bulb can be synced to music, which can be a pleasant and relaxing use of lighting ambience or a fun way to get a party started.

 How We Picked the Best Lightbulbs for Relaxation